4.2. Distinguish links from the surrounding text

-When links are included in content, they must be distinguished from the text surrounding them, not solely using colour.
-For example, the links could be underlined.
+When links are included in content, they must be distinguished from the text surrounding them:

 Note